Securing a service network using policies

 cluster-admin

-The policy system CRD is installed on the cluster.
+account. - The Skupper policy CRD is installed on the cluster.

-Typically, you create a policy CR that combines many elements from the steps below.
-See About the policy system for an example CR.
+Typically, you create a Skupper policy CR that combines many elements from the steps below.
+See About Skupper policies for an example CR.

 Implement a policy to allow incoming links